-When kids can comfortably sit on their seat back and bend their legs over the side of the car they can start wearing a normal seatbelt.
-This is usually performed when children between 8 and 12 years old and about 4 foot 9 inches (about 150 cm) tall.
+When kids can comfortably sit on their seat back and bend their legs over the side of the car they can start wearing a normal seatbelt. it is for children between 8 and 12 years old and about 4 foot 9 inches (about 150 cm) tall.

 To act properly, seatbelts must be worn appropriately.
-Make sure the lapbelt slips easily over the cubicles (not the belly) and your kid doesn’t slouch.
-The belt should go through the chest and shoulder, never under the arm of an infant, either behind the back or through the throat.
-If anyone fails to do so than a fine of Rs 1000 will be imposed because child safety is one of the most important parts of this process.
+Make sure the lap belt slips easily over the cubicles (not the belly) and your kid doesn’t slouch.
+Firstly the belt should go through the chest and shoulder.

-The transport authority in the State made it clear that helmets are obligatory for all double-wheelers even riding in the back seat.
-So if the person not wearing helmet who is sitting in back seat shall be liable to pay a fine up to Rs 1000.
+In addition, the transport authority in the State clears that helmets are obligatory for all double-wheelers.
+In conclusion, if the person not wearing a helmet who is sitting in the back seat will be liable to pay a fine up to Rs 1000.

 •TRIPLING ON TWO WHEELER-

-If you find that when you’ve been caught for triple riding, think again because for this act Uttar Pradesh government will impose a fine of Rs 1000 for this act.
+when you have been caught for triple riding, will impose a fine of Rs 1000 for this act.

 •TAKE A TURN WITHOUT USING THE CAR INDICATOR-

-If you are turning left or right in the road without using indicators than a fine of Rs 500 which may goes extend up to Rs 1500 so be aware of this and make sure to use your indicators while turning in the road.
+If you are turning in the road without using indicators then a fine of Rs 500 may extend up to Rs 1500.
+Just make sure to use your indicators while turning on the road.

 •USING MOBILE PHONE WHILE DRIVING-